 - Click on OK, and the next time you fire up the file explorer, the cloud service will not be available anymore.

 The next time you want to rotate a picture, you won’t be needing any fancy editors or even the Windows Viewer.
 You can do this with the help of File Explorer.

 - Select your desired picture.
 You can also select a group of images.

 - After selecting any picture, another option will appear on the toolbar known as Manage.

 - Click on the Manage option and choose what type of rotation you prefer on your pictures.

 - The selected pictures will be rotated accordingly.

 If you have read through the entire article, then congratulations.
 Here is some bonus content for your viewers.
 There are loads you can perform with the Windows File Explorer.
-However, Extrabits is one among the millions of third-party software that adds some more utility to your workplace.
-It will add these commands to your right click, commands such as copying a filename, Extracting a folder, delete empty folders and much more.
-To use it, download and install it and you will be good to go.
+However, Extrabits is one of the millions of third-party software that adds some more utility to your workplace.
+It will add these commands to your right-click commands such as copying a filename, Extracting a folder, delete empty folders, and much more.
+To use it, download and install it, and you will be good to go.

 These are all the best Windows File Explorer tips and tricks we have for you.
-If you find any difficulty following the above steps, do let us know and we will try to solve it for you.
-However, if you know any other tips other than these, please share with us!
+If you find any difficulty following the above steps, let us know, and we will try to solve it for you.
+However, if you know any other tips other than these, please share them with us!